NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 # Overview
-This page is intended as a starting point for someone who is new to using git.
-It shows you the basic commands and the workflow to use git on your own.
+This page is intended as a starting point for someone who is new to using Git.
+It shows you the basic commands and the workflow to use Git on your own.

-To use git as a team you should complete this section and the following section on [using git collaboratively](02_using-git-collaboratively.md).
+To use Git as a team you should complete this section and the following section on [using git collaboratively](02_using-git-collaboratively.md).

 # What is version control?
 Version control is the practice of tracking and managing any changes on project's code, files or folders over time.
 This allows you to observe a detailed history of the changes made and enables your team members to collaborate on the same project.

 In Git, each user has the entire repository (project's working directory) on their computer (offline), hence, they can work separately offline until they opt to push their updated version of the code to the remote (online) central repository.

 Remote repositories are versions of your project that are hosted on an online Version Control System.
-In NHS Digital, we store that in GitLab site for internal users (GitHub site for the public).
+In NHS Digital, we store that in GitLab, site for internal users (GitHub, site for the public).

 ## Why should I care?
 Using version control is one of the fundamental skills needed by analysts to produce high-quality analytical outputs.
 Git is **the standard** for tracking code over time and is the way that NHSD has chosen.
-While git has a steep initial learning curve, the payoff is huge and so we strongly recommend taking the time to learn this as a team.
+While Git has a steep initial learning curve, the payoff is huge and so we strongly recommend taking the time to learn this as a team.

 The benefits of using version control include: